emma-horton/Runnify/README.md

 <!--     <figcaption>Figure 1: User login and sign in page.</figcaption> -->
 </figure>

+### Feed page
-*	Users can view all runs on their feed page, including the meeting point, pace, route displayed on a map, participants, number of likes, and comment details.
+* The feed page displays all runs, including meeting points, pace, routes on a map, participants, likes, and comments.
-*	Users can join a run, like posts, and leave comments on the feed page.
+* Runs can be joined, liked, and commented on directly from the feed page.
-*	Users can sort runs on the feed page by pace and distance.
+* Sorting options by pace and distance are available to organize the runs on the feed.

 <figure style="text-align: center; display: block;">
     <img src="images/feed_page.png" alt="Feed Page" width="500">
     <!-- <figcaption>Figure 2: The main feed page showing user activity.</figcaption> -->
 </figure>

+### Create runs page
-*	Users can create a new run by specifying the desired pace, start time, location, and distance.
-The app will generate an optimized route and display the expected weather for the run.
+* New runs can be created by specifying pace, start time, location, and distance.
+The app generates an optimized route and provides the expected weather forecast for the run.
-*	Users can update their fitness goals and track their activity trends on the statistics page.

 <figure>
     <img src="images/create_run.png" alt="Create Run Page" width="500">
 <!--     <figcaption>Figure 3: User create run page.</figcaption> -->
 </figure>

+### Statistics page
+* Fitness goals can be updated, and activity trends tracked through the statistics page.

 ## Usage
 #### 1. Install modules and dependancies